WorkNode1/Getting_and_Cleaning_Data/README.md

 This repository contains files related to the course project for Coursera's Getting and Cleaning Data class.

 The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
-The goal is to prepare tidy data that can be used for later analysis.
+The goal is to prepare two tidy datasets that can be used for later analysis.

 Project Deliverables:<br>
 * a tidy data set as described below,<br>